learn-co-students/dumbo-se-021720/50-action-cable/README.md

 - [ ] Manage Action Cable subscriptions and broadcast messages
 - [ ] Connect to Action Cable from a React application

+- live notifications
+- messaging/chat/ims

+- how to do auth (with cookies)
+- how to subscribe to general notifications (not a specific feed)

 ## Action Cable in Rails

 Rails has support for WebSockets via Action Cable.
 Action Cable is included with Rails, so you don't need to install any additional gems to get up and running.